The Hidden Engine of Amusement Parks

 The Risks of Traditional Methods

-For this Florida project, Edwards Concrete, a master Bomanite installer and respected contractor in Central Florida, Orlando area, recognized that traditional solutions were both inefficient and incompatible with the park’s high standards.
+For this Florida project, Edwards Concrete, a master Bomanite installer and highly regarded contractor in the Orlando and Central Florida region, recognized that conventional methods were inefficient, unsustainable, and incompatible with the amusement park’s high safety and environmental standards.

 Deploying FODS Ground Protection Mats